jwebcat/middleman-smacss/README.md

 ## How to use

+These instructions may change once this template set it folded into middleman-more.

-1. Download files and copy smacss into
+1. Download files and copy into
 ```
-~/.middleman/
+~/.middleman/smacss/
 ```
 (you'll need to create the folder .middleman folder if it doesn't already exist).
 2. Initialize a new middleman project with the template flag